Kraymer/F-dotfiles/README.md

 Dotfiles repositories are too often grimoire-like collection of ancient formulas, only usable by their original author.

-F-dotfiles avoid this pitfall by paying special attention to packages documentation : run `pre-commit install` to enable [`f-dotfiles.py`](https://github.com/F-dotfiles/F-dotfiles/blob/master/docgen.py) hook that ensures that packages `README.md` tree listings are automatically updated when commiting.
+F-dotfiles avoid this pitfall by paying special attention to packages documentation : run `pre-commit install` to enable [`f-dotfiles.py`](https://github.com/Kraymer/F-dotfiles/blob/master/f-dotfiles.py) hook that ensures that packages `README.md` tree listings are automatically updated when commiting.
 Files descriptions that match the format `# <filename>: description` are extracted too and enrich the tree listing.

 Others instructions like install notes and requirements should be manually entered by editing the `README.md` files directly, and can live peacefully alongside auto-generated tree view content.

-### Directories naming <sup><sub>[`.stow-global-ignore`](https://github.com/F-dotfiles/F-dotfiles/blob/master/stow/.stow-global-ignore#L7)

-Use a leading `@` for platform-specific packages (eg [`@mac`](https://github.com/F-dotfiles/F-dotfiles/blob/master/%40mac/)) so that such-named packages are not automatically symlinked when stowing parent package.

 ### Ignore files <sup><sub>[[cf example]](https://github.com/F-dotfiles/F-dotfiles/blob/master/_sublime_text_3/.gitignore)</sub></sup>